mvaganov/CmdLineAsteroids/notes.md

 The `GraphicsContext` class is a `DrawBuffer`, and it also keeps track of previous buffer data which was already drawn.
 The decision to inherit `DrawBuffer` could be argued here.
 Conceptually, `GraphicsContext` has two `DrawBuffer`s instead of being a buffer with spare data.
-I decided to use inheritance because `GraphicsContext` would want an API surface similar to `DrawBuffer`, and `_lastBuffer` ccould be the second buffer internally.
+I decided to use inheritance because `GraphicsContext` would want an API surface similar to `DrawBuffer`, and `_lastBuffer` should be private data anyway, so the implementation is not important outside of the class.

-The new `PrintModifiedOnly` method checks every character to determine if it is the same as the last character printed. only different characters are printed. after every complete print, which is commonly called a Render, the current active buffer and last buffer can switch places.
+The new `PrintModifiedOnly` method checks every character to determine if it is the same as the last character printed. only different characters are printed. after every complete print, which graphics developers also call a Render, the current active buffer and last buffer can switch places.

 `PrintModifiedOnly` could be further optimized to reduce calls to `SetCursorPosition`.